obriencj/python-promises/README.md

 ## Requirements

-* [Python] 2.6 or later (no support for Python 3)
+* [Python] 2.6 or later (no support for Python 3 unless someone else wants to hack in all the macros for the proxy code)

 ## Install

-This module uses distutils, so simply run
+This module uses setuptools, so simply run

 ```
 python setup.py install